A guide to visiting Malaga, Spain

 Towards the end of the port you will reach a lighthouse and access to Playa de la Malagueta, one of the city’s most popular and beautiful beaches.
 Here you will find many chiringuitos (beach bars) and places to rent a sunbed to enjoy a relaxing afternoon in the sun.
 It is here you will find the ‘Malagueta’ sign on the beach.

 If you are a lover of contemporary and modern art, then the Centre Pompidou is well worth a visit.
 The building is not hard to miss in the port, with its iconic colourful cube exterior.
 The centre usually has numerous events and exhibitions available.
+TOP TIP: Save 33% off Malaga’s main attractions and skip the queues with a Malaga Pass, including the Centre Pompidou.

 The best of the rest